cemselb/cemselb/README.md

 ### 🎗️ Oncology & Neurology
 * **Endometrial Cancer**: Developed and validated a novel PRS using Manchester, UK Biobank and ECAC data.
-* **Neurological Disorders**: Identified genetic biomarkers for Multiple Sclerosis using large-scale biobank data.
+* **Neurological Disorders**: Performed GWAS and meta-analyses for multiple sclerosis using large-scale biobank data (IMSGC, MultipleMS).

 ---